Personal Loan Options

 • What is your credit score and what type of interest rate do you expect to receive based on that score?

-Once you have the answers, gather documents required to verify financial information.
-You may need tax returns, checking and savings account information, deeds for property and titles for cars.
-You may need all or parts of that list, depending on the size of loan you’re seeking.
+Once you have the answers, gather the documents required to verify financial information.
+You may need tax returns, checking and savings account information, deeds for property, and titles for cars.
+You may need all or parts of that list, depending on the size of the loan you’re seeking.

 One more bit of advice: Shop around.
 It may feel like you’re begging for help when you start the process, but the truth is, you’re the customer.
 If the lender wants your business, they will work with you to get a deal done.
 If not, keep shopping.